19 Best Things to Do in RiNo, Denver

 If you’re a fan of boozy beverages, you’ll also be delighted by RiNo’s small-batch distilleries.
 The Block Distilling Co. is loved for its housemade spirits, including vodka, bourbon, and seasonally-inspired gins.
 Each bottle is stylishly packaged and makes for a lovely gift.

-Down the road, Ironton Distillery & Crafthouse takes pride in its “farm to flask” spirits, which feature locally-sourced ingredients whenever possible.
+Down the road, Ironton Distillery & Crafthouse takes pride in its “farm to flask” spirits, which feature locally sourced ingredients whenever possible.
 Various whiskeys, bourbons, gins, and rums are featured on its menu.
 Sip a glass on its relaxing and spacious backyard patio.

 Or, if you’re looking for something more upbeat, check out Mile High Spirits.
 While technically in nearby Ballpark, this distillery’s dance club atmosphere is worth mentioning.
 Enjoy DJs and silent discos on Friday and Saturday nights, or indulge in a bit of day drinking on a distillery tour.
 Free whiskey samples are included!